mathew-tran/IdleCity/README.md

 # Extra Remarks
 - Feel free to contribute
 - Make sure to mention what your PR does and try to follow a similar coding standard!
 - If you are looking for things to do, look at issues on github.
-Or write ideas of what we should work on next in the Ideas.md!
+Or look at the discussions page!